 What is the purpose of the

-method in Rails models?- Explain how
+has_secure_passwordmethod in Rails models?- Explain how

-is used to securely manage passwords in Rails models. - Discuss the features provided by
+has_secure_passwordis used to securely manage passwords in Rails models. - Discuss the features provided by

-, such as password hashing and authentication methods.
+has_secure_password, such as password hashing and authentication methods.

 - Explain how